-- (i) Free Shares, the vesting and forfeiture period is three years commencing on the date of grant and subject to continued the vesting period.
+- (i) Free Shares, the vesting and forfeiture period is three years commencing on the date of grant and subject to continued employment.
+The shares are not subject to any performance conditions.
+Dividends are payable on the Free Shares during the vesting period.
 Voting rights are attached to Free Shares during the vesting period. - (ii) Partnership Shares, which do not have a vesting period as they are purchased using deductions from the gross pay of participating employees.
 The shares are not subject to any performance conditions.
 Dividends are payable on the Partnership Shares from grant.
-Voting rights are attached to Partnership Shares from grant. - (iii) Matching Shares, the vesting and forfeiture period for which is three years commencing on the date of grant and subject to during the vesting period.
+Voting rights are attached to Partnership Shares from grant. - (iii) Matching Shares, the vesting and forfeiture period for which is three years commencing on the date of grant and subject to continued employment and retention of the associated Partnership Shares in the SIP trust.
+Matching Shares are granted to participants in a ratio determined by the Company up to a maximum of two free Matching Shares for each Partnership Share purchased.
+Matching Shares are not subject to any performance conditions.
+Dividends are payable on the Matching Shares during the vesting period.
 Voting rights are attached to Matching Shares during the vesting period. - (iv) Dividend Shares, which do not have a vesting period as they are purchased using dividend monies payable on existing SIP shares held in the SIP trust.
 The shares are not subject to any performance conditions.
 Dividends are payable on the Dividend Shares from grant.
 Voting rights are attached to Dividend Shares from grant.